Astron/Astron/doc/protocol/12-stateserver.md

 > Delete the object from the State Server; a stored copy on the database is not
 > affected, if one exists.
 >
 > The message is also used to inform others of the delete.
-It is broadcast to
+>  - If it has a parent, it is broadcast to the object's location.
-> the objects location, managing AI, and also sent to the owner if one exists.
+>  - If it has a managing AI, it is broadcast to the object' AI.
+>  - If it has an owner, it is broadcast to the object's owner.
+> The broadcast's "sender" is set to the original message's sender.
 >
 > If the object has any children, it sends a STATESERVER_OBJECT_DELETE_CHILDREN
 > message over the parent messages channel (1 << 32|parent_id).